civo/status/content/issues/2025-07-30-GPU-nodes-offline_LON2.md

 section: issue

 ---
+2025-07-30 12:34:00 UTC

+All customer workload is now started.
+We will continue to monitor the region stability before closing the status.

+---
 2025-07-30 12:19:00 UTC

 We have begin a controlled power on of customer workload and will provide another update in 15 minutes.